orlof/dcpu-admiral/README.md

 Admiral does not support storing or restoring images without using poke and peek functions:

 <pre>
+# Draw image and store it in string
 hires(true)
 circle(32,24,20,true)
 img=peek(peek(0xfff4), 384)
 hires(false)

 print "Press any key"
 getc()

+# restore image from string
 hires(true)
 poke(peek(0xfff4), img)
 getc()
 hires(false)
 </pre>

+NOTE During startup, Admiral initializes 0xfff4 memory location to point to start of video memory and the size of LEM 1802 video memory buffer is 384 words.

 This way images can also be saved to floppy with normal string serialization methods.